Installing RCCL using the install script

 Requirements#

-to build and install RCCL with a single command.
-It hard-codes configurations that can be specified through invoking cmake directly, but it’s a great way to get started quickly and can serve as an example of how to build/install RCCL.
+Use the install.sh helper script, located in the root directory of the RCCL repository, to build and install RCCL with a single command.
+It uses hard-coded configurations that can be specified directly when using cmake.
+However, it’s a great way to get started quickly and provides an example of how to build and install RCCL.

 ./install.sh

-For more info on build options/flags when using the install script, use the following:
+For more information on the build options and flags for the install script, run the following command:

 ./install.sh --help